Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions

-we will prove that $\D(\theta^\star) = \D(\theta)$.
-In words, each local Nash stationary demonstration corresponding to the constraint parameter $\theta^\star$ is also at local Nash stationarity under the constraint parameter $\theta$, and vice versa.
-Thus, from the perspective of constraint learning from demonstrations, the parameter value $\theta$ will always remain as a valid alternative to the true parameter value $\theta^\star$.
+In words, each local Nash stationary demonstration corresponding to $\theta^\star$ is also at local Nash stationarity under $\theta$, and vice versa.
+Thus, when inferring constraints from demonstrations, $\theta$ will always remain as a valid alternative to $\theta^\star$.
 The proof of Thm. \ref{Thm: Limitations of Learnability}, as well as a motivating example, are presented in App. \ref{subsubsec: App, Theoretical Limitations of Learnability} \cite{ArXivPaper}.